 5. Create a Blog

 Many businesses make the mistake of building a website and then letting it sit idly for years.
-By creating a blog and adding fresh content, you will not only boost your search ranking and reach new customers, but you will also connect further with your patients and keep them up-to-date on any news they need to know.
+By creating a blog and adding fresh content, you will not only boost your search ranking and reach new patients, but you will also connect further with your patients and keep them up-to-date on any news they need to know.
 A blog is also a great place to add friendly, easily-digestible content such as tips for keeping your lungs healthy.

 6. Get Social (Media)